 INTERVIEW: Named talent says the statement above in an interview-style shot.
 Videographer: Have talent look more directly at the camera compared to other interview statements because this is a warning statement.

-Then, set the gel into the mini gel tank, remove the comb [1], and prerun it in a 4 C cold room or on ice at 150 Volts for 30 minutes [2].
+Then, set the gel into the mini gel tank, remove the comb [1], add the prepared upper and lower chamber electrophoresis buffers and prerun it in a 4 C cold room or on ice at 150 Volts for 30 minutes [2].
 Meanwhile, prepare the samples for loading by mixing the cellular proteins on ice with 4 X native sample buffer [3].
 Videographer: This step is important!
 NOTE: Considering differences in equipment and cell lines used by different laboratories, minor modifications to the concentration of protein samples, voltage and running time can be appropriate to optimize this protocol.
 Lowering pre-running and running voltage while increasing running time helps to improve dimer resolution and result consistency.

 Talent setting the gel into the tank and removing the comb.

-Talent starting the run.
+Talent filling the upper and lower chambers with their respective buffers and starting the run.

 Talent adding sample buffer to the proteins on ice.